Many online sources state that Laetrile Is toxic. How can you state otherwise?

-A concentrated dose of vitamin C produces a high volume of hydrogen peroxide, a lethal molecule to tumorous cells since they don’t have enough catalase enzymes to destroy it.Also, vitamin C is part of this cancer protocol because we know that best results can be obtained if its used conjointly with an ozone therapy, such as the hyperthermia ozone sauna.
+A concentrated dose of vitamin C produces a high volume of hydrogen peroxide, a lethal molecule to tumorous cells since they do not have enough catalase to destroy it.Also, vitamin C is part of this cancer protocol because we know that best results can be obtained if it is used conjointly with an ozone therapy, such as the hyperthermia ozone sauna.

 How is DMSO administered?